Die Liebe der Danae: Performance history

 For a variety of reasons, including Strauss' perception that the initial failure of Die Frau ohne Schatten was caused by having been "put on in German theatres too soon after the last war", the composer initially refused to allow Clemens Krauss, to whom he had guaranteed the right to conduct the first performances, to stage it until after the end of World War II.
 Contradicting his original thoughts, it appears that, as early as November 1942, Strauss had granted Krauss permission to perform the opera as part of the Salzburg Festival.
 In a letter to the composer, Krauss states that "I shall then bring the work to its first performance in celebration of your 80th birthday" which would take place on 11 June 1944.

 Arrangements were made for mid-August performances in 1944, but, following the 20 July plot to assassinate Hitler, Joseph Goebbels declared "total war" and closed all theatres within the Third Reich, resulting in the work not being allowed a public staging.
 The Nazis did, however, permit a single dress rehearsal in Salzburg, conducted by Clemens Krauss on 16 August, in order that Strauss and an invited audience could hear the work performed.
 During an orchestral rehearsal before the private presentation, Strauss walked down to the orchestral rail in order to listen closely to the beautiful final interlude in the last act.
-Rudolf Hartmann, the opera's original producer, wrote of the incident:
+Rudolf Otto Hartmann, the opera's original producer, wrote of the incident:

 Towards the end of the second scene (act 3) Strauss stood up and went down to the front row of stalls.
 His unmistakeable head stood out in lonely silhouette against the light rising from the pit.
 The Viennese were playing the wonderful interlude before the last scene ('Jupiter's renunciation', Strauss once called it) with an unsurpassably beautiful sound.
 Quite immobile, totally oblivious to all else, he stood listening.